Arjun Mathur: Career

-Arjun was discovered by Mira Nair and Farhan Akhtar simultaneously, through their respective short films, Migration and Positive for the 'Aids Jaago' project, which premiered at the Toronto International Film Festival, 2007.
-This was followed by several remarkable performances in mainstream Indian films like 'Luck By Chance', 'My Name Is Khan' and 'Ankur Arora Murder Case', as well as critically acclaimed independent films like 'Barah Aana', 'Coffee Bloom', the National-Award winning 'I Am' and the English language film, 'Fireflies, for which he received a Best Actor nomination at the New York Indian Film Festival, 2013.
+Arjun was discovered by Mira Nair and Farhan Akhtar simultaneously, through their respective short films, Migration and Positive for the "Aids Jaago" project, which premiered at the Toronto International Film Festival, 2007.
+This was followed by several remarkable performances in mainstream Indian films like Luck By Chance, My Name Is Khan and Ankur Arora Murder Case, as well as critically acclaimed independent films like Barah Aana, Coffee Bloom, the National-Award winning I Am and the English language film, Fireflies, for which he received a Best Actor nomination at the New York Indian Film Festival, 2013.

-In 2012, he garnered praise for the youth-centric mini-series, 'Bring On The Night', which was the first of its kind produced in India, before the streaming revolution took hold.
-Arjun has appeared in numerous television commercials and was a brand-ambassador for the leading Indian lifestyle brand, 'Godrej' from 2013 till 2016.
-He was also seen in Channel 4's British drama series, 'Indian Summers' as the volatile nationalist, 'Naresh Banerjee'.
-The 2018 Netflix original film, 'Brij Mohan Amar Rahe (Long Live Brij Mohan)' saw Arjun step away from his image and impress audiences and critics as an underwear salesman from Delhi, who tries to fake his own death and fails miserably.
+In 2012, he garnered praise for the youth-centric mini-series, Bring On The Night, which was the first of its kind produced in India, before the streaming revolution took hold.
+Arjun has appeared in numerous television commercials and was a brand-ambassador for the leading Indian lifestyle brand, Godrej from 2013 till 2016.
+He was also seen in Channel 4's British drama series, Indian Summers as the volatile nationalist, Naresh Banerjee.
+The 2018 Netflix original film, Brij Mohan Amar Rahe saw Arjun step away from his image and impress audiences and critics as an underwear salesman from Delhi, who tries to fake his own death and fails miserably.

-In 2019, Arjun played the lead in Zoya Akhtar's Amazon original series, 'Made In Heaven' and received a nomination in the 'Best Performance by an Actor' category at the International Emmy Awards 2020, for his nuanced portrayal of a gay man living in urban India at a time when homosexuality was illegal.
+In 2019, Arjun played the lead in Zoya Akhtar's Amazon original series, Made In Heaven and received a nomination in the Best Performance by an Actor category at the International Emmy Awards 2020, for his nuanced portrayal of a gay man living in urban India at a time when homosexuality was illegal.
 The show itself received worldwide audience and critical acclaim, eventually returning for a second season four years later.